schooltool-project/schooltool-book/source/features.rst

 Resource Booking
 ----------------

 Teachers, administrators and managers can schedule shared resources via their calendar.
-This component is fairly mature and stable; some schools may use SchoolTool for this functionality alone.
+Several schools have successfully deployed SchoolTool just for this purpose.

 How it works: